 As a provider of the most effective, yet affordable, call center software for support centers, we are all about quality assurance best practices.
 In this post, we’ll discuss 4 ways to decrease average hold time in the contact center, and by doing so, increase customer satisfaction levels.

 1. Utilize Queue Callback

-Rather than keeping your callers on hold for long periods of time, many call centers choose to utilize queue callback.
+Rather than keeping your callers on hold for long periods of time, many contact centers choose to utilize queue callback.
 Queue callback is a feature that, instead of keeping your customers on hold, calls your customers back in the order their initial call was received.

-Queue callback helps reduce average hold time because your customers won’t be waiting on the line for an available agent.
+Queue callback helps reduce average hold time because your customers won’t be waiting on the line for an available call center agent.
 This call queue management feature also increases customer experience because callers are free to carry on with their day until your system calls them back.

 2. Use an Automatic Call Distributor

 Another popular way to decrease average hold time is by utilizing an automatic call distributor.
 This feature distributes all incoming calls based on criteria that you set.

 Whether these calls are distributed based on the time of day the call was placed, the customers’ geographical location, or based on what the customer needs assistance with, this feature helps by making sure customers quickly get to an agent that can help them.

 3. Focus on Schedule Adherence